 - design sustainable interventions to address these areas, that are manageable within their existing set-up.

-- We have deliberately picked and chosen elements of quality improvement methodology and combined it with other types of skills training, to provide a package which will correspond to the working reality of epilepsy teams, who we know are often struggling with staffing capacity, fragmented teamwork and limited resourcing.
+A residential training (with combined monthly support calls) will include a mixture of learning QI and CYP engagement methodologies, alongside team exercises, taught by professional QI trainers/facilitators.
+The training is practical and hands on, combining select quality improvement tools, high-performing team development, patient and family engagement, leadership and influencing skills.
+We have deliberately picked and chosen elements of quality improvement methodology and combined it with other types of skills training, to provide a package which will correspond to the working reality of epilepsy teams, who we know are often struggling with staffing capacity, fragmented teamwork and limited resourcing.

 An evaluation of the outcomes of the RCPCH EQIP pilot will be reported on and shared with epilepsy service staff in England and Wales, commissioners and NHS England and Welsh government.

 - 1. Samuelsson, U. et al. (2016).
 “Continued improvement of metabolic control in Swedish paediatric diabetes care”.Pediatric Diabetes, 3 November, 2016